 Commercial property insurance can cover any commercial property your business uses.
 It will protect you from damages caused by the range of perils listed in the policy.
 Covered losses can include fire, theft, and natural disasters.

-There are a large number of businesses who benefit from commercial property insurance.
+There are a large number of businesses that benefit from commercial property insurance.
 These include retailers, manufacturers, service-orientated businesses, as well as not-for-profit organizations.

 Commercial property insurance is designed to protect the building structure and all the assets inside the building or in its immediate vicinity.
 These include:

-The insurance policy covers damage to the building or commercial property in the event of fire, explosions, storms, hurricanes, burst pipes, theft and vandalism.
+The insurance policy covers damage to the building or commercial property in the event of a fire, explosions, storms, hurricanes, burst pipes, theft, and vandalism.
 However, earthquakes and floods are usually not covered by commercial property insurance.
-To get covered for these high impact events, talk to the insurance agency whether it can be added as an extension to your commercial property insurance or whether you need to take out a specific flood or earthquake insurance policy.
+To get covered for these high-impact events, talk to the insurance agency about whether it can be added as an extension to your commercial property insurance or whether you need to take out a specific flood or earthquake insurance policy.

 Commercial property insurance typically does not cover wear and tear.
 Wear and tear are a common cause of disasters and damage, but it is the business owner’s responsibility to avoid those damages with proper maintenance, and cover the costs when something breaks.